UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Determine if your faucet has male or female threads to select the correct adapter for a leak-free fit.

-Step 3: Attach the Adapter and Mount the Filter Base
+Step 3: Attach The Filter Base To The Sink Faucet

 Illustration of attaching a water filter adapter to a faucet with hand-tightening and a warning not to use pliers on plastic.